cagehao/AssetMappr-Mobile-APP-master/README.md

  dart pub get
  run lib/main.dart
 ```
+You need to apply for a google map api key and type in your own database info to run the app

 A few resources to get you started if this is your first Flutter project: